HOST YOUR OWN MOONHACK EVENT

 WHICH PROJECT SHOULD I CHOOSE?

-There are 6 projects for Moonhack this year!
+There were 6 projects for Moonhack in 2021.
 You can find the full list of projects here.

 Each of them has varying skill levels, here’s a brief outline (in order from easiest to hardest):